 If you don’t mind a more general boxing style sparring glove then I point you to the Ringside IMF Tech Sparring gloves.
 These gloves cost roughly $55 USD and are specially padded for protected sparring.
 They don’t have the more flexible grip like Muay Thai gloves do, but considering that 99 percent of ‘Muay Thai sparring’ matches don’t include clinching and knees (even in Thailand) but are mostly boxing or kickboxing sparring (kicks and punches but no clinch or knees), these gloves will work just fine.

 First off, this is an article that I’m writing with my own hands on experience (literally) with pretty much all the Muay Thai glove brands out there.
-You name it, I’ve probably owned, abused, then thrown it away over the past 5 years in Thailand.
+You name it; I’ve probably owned, abused, then thrown it away over the past five years in Thailand.

 I’ve already given my category picks, but here’s also a ranked list of my picks for the best gloves to use for Muay Thai training — for sparring, bag work, and pads.
 Every one of these gloves can be used all activities, though you can opt for a more specialized glove for something specific like hitting the heavy bag, clinching, or pure sparring.

-Note that I’ve completely updated this list here as of the end of 2016 with updated information, new information, more specific details about each glove, and links to my reviews.
+Note that I’ve completely updated this list here midway through 2017 with updated information and more specific details about each glove, and with links to my individual glove reviews.

 Fairtex are the best pure Muay Thai gloves, period — and even more, are one of the best overall values period out of all the other brands — both Muay Thai, MMA, and Western Boxing brands.
 This model of Fairtex glove also made my Ultimate Guide to the Best Boxing Gloves list as well, due to the quality vs price ratio — so know they work very well for pure boxing as well (especially of you look at the angular design model).